TritonDataCenter/node-smartdc/README.md

 ## Running the test suite

-Note that *this will execute tests against the Smart DC setup set into ENV variable SDC_CLI_URL*.
+Note that *this will execute tests against the Smart DC setup set into ENV variable SDC_URL*.
 Please, make sure it's OK to try to create new machines into such Smart DC setup before running this test suite.

 Running the test suite is as simple as: